 (Now if you came here looking for a big paint reveal… you are going to be a little disappointed!
 You will see snippets here and there but I really want the colour to be a big part of the reveal, and I really think that the accessories will bring it all together, so I’m not going to show the room in its entirety again until the end.)

-I am not sure how you can tell if your brass piece is lacquered or unlacquered, to be honest.
 The pieces I bought from Etsy indicated in the listing that it was untreated brass and would naturally age, so I knew those were not lacquered, and they were not super shiny.
-The knobs, on the other hand, were very shiny and I knew they came out of a house, and so had they been unlacquered I’m assuming they would have already had some age to them.
+The knobs I bought off Facebook Marketplace, on the other hand, were very shiny and I knew they came out of a house, and so had they been unlacquered I’m assuming they would have already had some age to them.
 They also appeared to have some “chips” here and there, if I looked closely, which would indicate to me that the finish had chipped because the brass certainly would not have.
 I also double-checked that all my pieces were indeed solid brass and not brass coated by testing them with a magnet – magnets don’t stick to brass!

 Before we begin, let me tell you that the hardest part of this whole process is definitely removing the lacquer.
 I do think that depending on the piece, the type of lacquer that they may have used at the time, and the age, that would all factor into how easy it might be to remove.
 I read that you could boil the brass with some baking soda but the results of that seemed patchy, and the talk of toxic fumes made me really not want to try this method.
 Enter ACETONE.